 |Your Great Ocean Road drive will include the following itinerary:

 * Day 1: Melbourne to Apollo Bay (including Torquay)

 * Day 2: Apollo Bay to Warrnambool (including the Twelve Apostles)

 READ MORE: Be sure to plan your best trip to Australia by using our Australia Travel Guide!

 - Distance: 195km

 - Sightseeing Time: 5 Hours

-For most people, the trip will start in Melbourne and can be done in a loop or a return journey.
+For most people, driving the Great Ocean Road trip will start in Melbourne and can be done in a loop or a return journey.
 That’s how we’re going to structure this post for you.

-Other options include coming from Adelaide, so if this is you, just read the itinerary backwards.
+Other options include coming from Adelaide, so if this is you, just read the Great Ocean Road itinerary backwards.

 If you’ve hired a car you’ll most likely collect it at the airport.
 Stock up on essentials, fill up the car, turn up the radio and head towards Apollo Bay!